I attend Wellesley College, where I am earning my degree in Studio Art and English with a concentration in Creative Writing.

 It's common wisdom “that science has proven that heartaches are healed by the sea."
-That said, the piña coladas do must of the leg work.
-For your next vacation, we prescribe a salty ocean breeze, a little Garth, and of course, two piña coladas.
+That said, the piña coladas do most of the legwork.
+For your next vacation, we prescribe a salty ocean breeze, a little Garth, and—of course—two piña coladas.

 So bring me two piña coladas

 Oh, and never leave dry land . . .